santiagosayshey/DigiBrain/content/Computer Science/Operating Systems/Tutorials/Tutorial 2.md

 >
 > Answer:
 >
+> 1. LRU (Least Recently Used):
+>    Process: Keep track of when each page was last used.
+When a page fault occurs and all frames are full, replace the page that hasn't been used for the longest time.
 >
+>    - 3 frames: 15 faults
+>      - Pages 1, 2, 3 fill empty frames.
+>      - Page 4 replaces 1 (least recently used).
+>      - Continue replacing least recently used page when a fault occurs.
+>
+>    - 5 frames: 10 faults
+>      - Pages 1, 2, 3, 4, 5 fill empty frames.
+>      - Page 6 replaces 1, then 7 replaces 2.
+>      - Fewer replacements due to more available frames.
+>
+> 2. FIFO (First-In-First-Out):
+>    Process: Maintain a queue of pages.
+When a page fault occurs and all frames are full, replace the page that has been in memory the longest (front of the queue).
+>
+>    - 3 frames: 15 faults
+>      - Pages 1, 2, 3 fill empty frames.
+>      - Page 4 replaces 1 (first in).
+>      - Continue replacing oldest page in memory.
+>
+>    - 5 frames: 10 faults
+>      - Pages 1, 2, 3, 4, 5 fill empty frames.
+>      - Page 6 replaces 1, then 7 replaces 2.
+>      - Performs identically to LRU for this sequence.
+>
+> 3. Optimal:
+>    Process: When a page fault occurs and all frames are full, look ahead in the reference string and replace the page that won't be used for the longest time in the future.
+>
+>    - 3 frames: 11 faults
+>      - Pages 1, 2, 3 fill empty frames.
+>      - For page 4, replace 3 as it won't be used for the longest time.
+>      - Continue replacing page not used for longest future time.
+>
+>    - 5 frames: 8 faults
+>      - Pages 1, 2, 3, 4, 5 fill empty frames.
+>      - 6 and 7 cause faults, filling all frames.
+>      - Only page 3 causes another fault after this.
+>
+> The Optimal algorithm performs best due to its future knowledge, but it's not implementable in real systems.
+LRU and FIFO are more practical but may perform differently depending on the specific page reference pattern.

 > [!exercise] Question 4: Improving CPU Utilization
 > Consider a demand-paging system with the following time-measured utilizations: